nicole2112/nicole2112/README.md

 ### :woman_technologist: About Me :

-I'm a web developer and Computer Science student :computer: from Honduras.
+I'm a software developer and Computer Systems Engineer :computer:

 <!--
 - 🔭 I’m currently working on various projects as a developer, while finishing my professional career.